adinaamzarescu/Linux-File-System/README.md

   in which case the touch() function will print the "Directory already exists" message.
   After the directory is created, it will be added to the end of the list of directories by changing the **_next_** parameter of the previous directory.

+  * Extra function : make_file()
+    You can find it in _init.c_.
+    In order to make a new file, the program will allocate memory for it and then it will initialize its parameters.

 * **ls**
 * **rm**
 * **rmdir**